 And while this is true, how much faster is faster?
 I will still do all the fun things I love, like going to festivals and hanging out with friends.
 I am determined to enjoy the way to financial independence, even that means that I’m achieving financial independence a few months later.
 One thing is for sure, I am still going to that festival or to that concert.

 I’m Not The Waiting Type

 Waiting is just very hard for me.
-I’m oftentimes the proactive one who takes matters in their own hands.
+I’m oftentimes the proactive one who takes matters into my own hands.
 I’m asking for a raise, investing in the stock market, negotiating my mini-retirement.
-I think many of us that are pursuing financial independence – or other financial goals for that matter – like to take matters in their own hands.
+I think many of us that are pursuing financial independence – or other financial goals for that matter – like to take matters into our own hands.